gsuberland/open-network-ms/README.md

 Using just 5 signals per cable has some advantages, too.
 The swapped pair (see DB in the [TIA-568 Wikipedia article](https://en.wikipedia.org/wiki/ANSI/TIA-568#Wiring)) doesn't need to be accounted for, since we can just use the DA, DC, and DD pairs.
 Signal referencing can be improved with some basic preliminary reverse engineering, to identify the ground and power lines and ensure that they are coupled with signal lines where possible.

+#### Reverse engineering questions

+- [ ] What's the pinout of the card edge connector?
+- [ ] What voltage(s) are provided?
+5V expected since LT1507 buck regulator is present.
+- [ ] What's the physical layer for communications?
+3.3V UART seems likely.
+- [ ] What's the transport layer?
+Modbus Serial RTU seems likely since the card was made by Schneider Electric.
+JBUS is also a possibility since it is mentioned in docs.

+#### Status

+As of 2021-05-21, a draft version of the Spork PCB has been designed, and it is expected to be sent for manufacturing within the next week.

+Some initial investigation into the Network-MS card has been done.
+The firmware appears to be based on Digi NET+OS.
+A [firmware header parsing script](tools/netos_firmware_header_parser.linq) has been created to extract some information about the firmware update files.
+The data in the files appears to be compressed or otherwise encoded, though, so I haven't managed to reverse engineer any of the ARM7 stuff out of them yet.
+The documentation mentions LZSS, LZSS2, and LZ77, but the flags in the header _seem_ to indicate that the data isn't actually compressed.
+However, I'm making that assumption based on the idea that the `BL_WRITE_TO_FLASH`, `BL_LZSS_COMPRESSED`, `BL_LZSS2_COMPRESSED`, etc. flags are sequential, which probably isn't correct - sadly I can't get hold of the NET+OS source or BSPs to confirm this.
+Efforts to decompress the payloads has yet to yield any results.

 ### Chopstick

 Chopstick will be the first working prototype card.
 It will be based on an ESP32 MCU, which provides WiFi and Bluetooth connectivity.